-The Authority owns several Dauphin County properties.
-Many properties are located within floodplains and one property currently has a building to be demolished.
-The Authority intends to transfer the properties to the municipalities in which the parcels are located, and an RFP is currently out for the demolition of the building.
-It is the opinion of management that these parcels have zero value, and as such they have not been recorded in the financial statements of the Authority as of June 30, 2018.
+The Authority owns several Dauphin County properties and many of those located within floodplains.
+The Authority intends to transfer these properties to the municipalities in which the parcels are located.
+It is the opinion of management that these parcels have zero value, and as such they have not been recorded in the financial statements of the Authority as of June 30, 2019.

-NOTE 5: SUBSEQUENT EVENTS
+NOTE 6: SUBSEQUENT EVENTS